ibericode/boxzilla-wp/readme.txt

 .stb-close{ } /* the close button of the box */
 `

-= Will a box be shown on mobile devices or small screens? =

-If the box width fits on the screen, the box will be shown.
-If the box width is larger than the screen size, the box will be automatically hidden.
-To disable automatic hiding of the box, add the following line to your theme its `functions.php` file.

-`
-add_filter('stb_auto_hide_small_screens', '__return_false');
-`

 = I want to disable auto-paragraphs in the box content =

 All default WordPress filters are added to the `stb_content` filter hook.
 If you want to remove any of them, add the respectable line to your theme its `functions.php` file.